-With the number of COVID-19 cases rapidly escalating, hospital systems, including UCHealth, had to postpone nonemergent procedures to assure adequate personal protective equipment (masks, gowns, etc.) for staff to be able to for those patients.
+With the number of COVID-19 cases rapidly escalating by spring 2020, hospital systems, including UCHealth, had to postpone nonemergent procedures to assure adequate personal protective equipment (masks, gowns, etc.) for staff to be able to for those patients.

 “I spent over a month anxiously awaiting what the next step was going to be,” Cafaro said.
 “I was worried that unless I had the procedure in a timely manner, I might not live long enough to have it at all.”

-Once the first surge of COVID-19 patients had subsided, hospitals once again opened their doors to more medically necessary surgeries and procedures.
+Once the first surge of COVID-19 patients subsided by summer 2020, hospitals once again opened their doors to more medically necessary surgeries and procedures.
 Cafaro was one of the first on the list.